Instructional Coaching Focus Areas

 • Monitoring student progress during independent work time

-• Pauses at appropriate points in lesson to check for student understanding
+• Pauses at appropriate points in the lesson to check for student understanding

 Participation Strategies